+Ending work 31

+When should I stop working?
+31

+Can I ask for redeployment?
+32

+What are ill-health retirement and Permanent Health Insurance (PHI) schemes?
+33

-Work and caring for someone with Parkinson's 34
+Nork and caring for someone with Parkinson's 34

-Are carers protected against discrimination
+Are carers protected against discrimination 04

-in the workplace?
+n the workplace?
 35

 Should I tell my employer that I'm a carer?
 35

 Should I tell my colleagues?
 36

-Do I have the right to ask for flexible working hours?
+Do I have the right to ask for flexible

+working hours?
 36

 Where can I get support?
-36
+37

 Can I get time off in an emergency?
 37

 Should I stop doing paid work?
 38

 What about my finances?
 38

 More information and support 39